A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Abstract

 \section{Abstract}

-We propose a unified probabilistic framework for sparse count tensors with excess zeros, motivated by single-cell Hi-C data.
-The observed data are naturally represented as a three-way tensor indexed by genomic loci pairs and cells, exhibiting pronounced sparsity, zero inflation, and cell-to-cell heterogeneity.
-We introduce a zero-inflated Poisson tensor model that integrates low-rank CP structure, cluster-specific latent embeddings, and smoothness along ordered genomic loci, thereby jointly capturing multiway dependence, heterogeneity, and structured variation.

-We develop a Bayes-optimal procedure for distinguishing structural from technical zeros, enabling principled inference and uncertainty quantification.
-We establish identifiability of the model parameters and derive consistency rates for the proposed estimators in a high-dimensional regime.
-Simulation studies and analyses of single-cell Hi-C data demonstrate improved performance in zero detection, latent structure recovery, and downstream tasks such as clustering and 3D chromatin organization inference.
+We propose a unified probabilistic framework for modeling high-dimensional count tensors with excess zeros.
+Such data arise naturally in a variety of applications, including single-cell Hi-C experiments, where observations are represented as a third-order tensor indexed by genomic locus pairs and cells.
+We develop a zero-inflated Poisson tensor model that captures the underlying latent structure through a low-rank tensor decomposition.
+For single-cell Hi-C data, the proposed framework further accommodates heterogeneous cell populations through latent cluster structure and exploits the ordered nature of genomic loci via smooth latent representations.
+We develop a likelihood-based estimation procedure together with a Bayes-optimal classifier for distinguishing structural zeros from technical zeros, enabling principled false-zero detection and imputation.
+Theoretically, we establish identifiability of the proposed model and consistency of the proposed estimators.
+Simulation studies and analyses of single-cell Hi-C data demonstrate improved performance in false-zero detection, latent structure recovery, and clustering.

-The proposed framework provides a flexible approach for multiway count data with excess zeros and structured dependencies, and suggests several directions for future work, including mixture-based modeling of cell populations and scalable computation for large-scale applications.